georgexyz19/georgexyz.com/content/posts/django-model-form-validation.md

 The same page points out that "there are special considerations when overriding the `clean()` method of a ModelForm subclass."

+Chapter 7 of Andrew Pinkham's *Django Unleashed* book, titled *allowing user input with forms*, has good example about how to override `clean_<fieldname>` method.
+The discussion on model validation and form validation in this chapter is better than other Django books I have read.

 ### ModelForm Validation

 The form validation steps described in the previous section still apply in